thecodeah/quicli/README.md

 ## Why QuiCLI?

-What makes QuiCLI different from all the other CLI frameworks is that it was designed to be used without a package manager or external files.
+What makes QuiCLI different from all the other CLI frameworks is that it was initially designed to be used without a package manager or external files.
 The built code has no dependencies and is entirely minified into a single line.
 Paste it on top of a new `.js` file and you're ready to go!
-No `package.json`, no `node_modules`, your colleagues don't have to install any global packages making it a great cross-platform alternative to shell/batch scripts.
+No `package.json`, no `node_modules`, your colleagues don't have to install any global packages making it a great cross-platform alternative to shell scripts in development environments.

+When the purpose of the CLI is not just to assist development, it's probably a better idea to use QuiCLI as a module with a package manager.

 ## Getting started